pauljxtan/odeint/README.md

 5. All set!

 ### GUI ###
 A Tkinter-based GUI is located in ./python/ (under construction).
-Requires matplotlib with the Tk backend.
+Requires matplotlib 1.0.0+ with the Tk backend.

 ### To-do ###
 * Add "kwargs" functionality for passing additional parameters (e.g. constants) to integrator
+* GUI: choose variables to plot

 ### Future ###
 * Adaptive methods upcoming...